Greg Miller's Personal Site

 I'm only 30 years old, and over the last 10 years, I have begun to find out what it's like to change over time and start to really think about it.
 There are some important things that I've learned in the last while.
 Maybe some of those things are:

 - Other cultures change my views wildly.
-I haven't travelled too much, but it has helped me get out of my comfort zone by finding new things to enjoy, such as food, art, style, finding people that share my values, people with different views, and much more.
-Travelling allows me to find new ways of thinking, and might be an essential part of a good life in my eyes.
+I haven't travelled a great amount, but it has helped me get out of my comfort zone by finding new things to enjoy, such as food, art, style, finding people that share my values, people with different views, etc. Travelling allows me to find new ways of thinking, and in my eyes, might be an essential part of a good life.

 - Three of the most important men in my life were handymen; one grandfather was an engineer, the other was a reverend, and my father is an engineer.
 They all have three things in common: to use quality materials, the preference for things to be done right the first time, and learning the skills to do it themselves.
-I've found that I've taken on that mindset, and it has shaped who I am.
-One of the important things I'm looking forward to in the next 10 years is having a home to work on and a place to do woodwork and other creative work.
+I've try to have that mindset.
+One of the important things I'm looking forward to in the next year or two is having a home to work on and a place to do woodwork.

 - My friends are the most important thing in my life.
 Without them, I'd be a different person.